 2 Conduct training at least once per permit term Not Due Yet 2 Maintain IDDE standard operating procedures in effect annually Goal Met; IDDE procedures have been developed and are currently being implemented.
 2 Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Goal Met; 2 types of brochures and stormwater quality website were made available.
-3 Review construction plans annually that will result in the disturbances of greater than or equal to one acre, or are part of a common plan of development or sale that will result in the disturbance of one or more acres for compliance with local regulations 3 Maintain standard operating procedures in effect annually Goal Met; standard operating procedures have been developed and are currently being implemented.
-3 Inspect 50% of applicable construction sites per year, or a minimum of 20 inspections Goal Met; 100% of the applicable sites were inspected during the reporting period. (a total of 69 inspections were performed on the 14 applicable sites) 3 Maintain ordinances and standard operating procedures in effect annually Goal Met; ordinances and standard operating procedures have been developed and are currently being implemented.
+3 Review construction plans annually that will result in the disturbances of greater than or equal to one acre, or are part of a common plan of development or sale that will result in the disturbance of one or more acres for compliance with local regulations Goal Met; the permittee had 3 applicable construction sites during the reporting period that were reviewed and approved.
+3 Maintain standard operating procedures in effect annually Goal Met; standard operating procedures have been developed and are currently being implemented.
+3 Inspect 50% of applicable construction sites per year, or a minimum of 20 inspections Goal Met; 100% of the applicable sites were inspected during the reporting period. (a total of 29 inspections were performed during the reporting period) 3 Maintain ordinances and standard operating procedures in effect annually Goal Met; ordinances and standard operating procedures have been developed and are currently being implemented.